peekbank/peekbank-data-import/data/bacon_gendercues/ReadME.md

 ## Importing ambiguity
 According to paper there were Trial level exclusions, Import code was adjusted to account for these exclusions.

 Stimulus images were available on the original study's OSF.
-These files have been added to OSF and file_path was adjusted in the stimulus table
+These files have been added to OSF and file_path was adjusted in the stimulus table.

 Monitor Size was added.